whitespectre/wp-api-client/README.md

 It supports authentication via OAuth.

-It does not support comments or POST requests.
+It does not support comments, users or POST requests.

 It requires **Ruby 2.3** and is tested against **WP-API 2.0-beta12**.